Mount Pennell

 Mount Pennell is a prominent 11,413-foot (3,478 m) elevation summit located in eastern Garfield County, Utah, United States.
 Mount Pennell is the second-highest mountain in the Henry Mountains, following Mount Ellen, 10.6 miles to the north.
 It is situated in a dry, rugged, and sparsely settled region east of Capitol Reef National Park, on primitive land administered by the Bureau of Land Management.
 Several deep canyons cut the sides of the mountain, which on the higher slopes supports oak, Ponderosa pine, subalpine fir, spruce, Douglas fir, and aspen.
 Precipitation runoff from this mountain drains into tributaries of the nearby Colorado River.

 History

 This mountain was first called Un-chu'-ka-ret by the native Paiute.

 Almon Harris Thompson served as chief topographer and geographer of John Wesley Powell's Second Geographical Expedition (1871–1875) when he named Mount Ellen after his wife, Ellen Powell Thompson, and Mount Pennell was later named for his friend Joseph Pennell (1857–1926), an American artist and author.
-Thompson also named Mount Hillers, seven miles to the southeast.
-Through his work on the Powell expedition, and later as a geographer at the U.S. Geological Survey, Thompson was responsible for naming many geographical features in the Western United States.

 The American geologist Grove Karl Gilbert surveyed this area in 1875 and 1876, and published his findings in 1879 as a monograph, The Geology of the Henry Mountains.
 The term laccolith was first applied as laccolite by Gilbert after his study of intrusions of diorite in the Henry Mountains.